Engee documentation

 The Battery block is a simple battery model.
 You can also expose the charge output port and the thermal port of the battery.

-To measure the internal battery charge level, under Main select the check box for Expose charge measurement port.
+To measure the internal battery charge level, under Main select the checkbox for the Expose charge measurement port parameters.
 This action displays an additional q port that outputs the current battery charge value.
 Use this functionality to change the load behaviour depending on the state of charge without the complexity of building a charge level meter.

-To model the thermal effects of the battery, in the Thermal Port section, select the Thermal port checkbox.
+To model the thermal effects of the battery, in the Thermal Port section, select the checkbox for the Thermal port parameters.
 This action opens an additional H thermal port.
 If this mode is selected, additional parameters must be entered, in particular a second temperature must be set.
 For more information, see the Thermal Effects Modelling section.

 The equivalent battery circuit consists of the fundamental battery model, self-discharge resistance , charge dynamics model and series resistance .